 Tidal movements, such as currents and eddies that flow through bay areas, create an active estuary environment that attracts baitfish, crustaceans and many species of sport fish.
 With some research beforehand on regulations, proper tackle, and places to fish, you'll come home with bay fishing tales worth sharing for years to come.

-SUGGESTED SALTWATER FISH TACKLE FOR BAY FISHING
+SALTWATER BAY FISHING TACKLE

-Depending on the species being targeted, the area or structure you are fishing, and the size of your baits, different saltwater fishing rigs may be used when bay fishing.
+Depending on the saltwater fish species being targeted, the area or structure you are fishing, and the size of your baits, different saltwater fishing rigs may be used when bay fishing.
 Here are some examples:

 You might use the gear listed below if you are fishing Chesapeake Bay for striped bass.